nams05/corded-dragon/README.md

 # Portfolio Management API
-It is a portfolio tracking API built on nodejs, express and mongoDb.
+It is a portfolio management API built on nodejs, express and mongoDb.
 The API allows adding/deleting/updating trades and can do basic return calculations.

 ## Installation